MohammadrezaPourreza/Spider2/methods/spider-agent/README.md

 # Spider-Agent

-An Agent Method Baseline for Spider2-World based on Docker ENV
+An Agent Method Baseline for Spider2-World based on Docker ENV.

 ## 🚀 Quickstart